hknutzen/Netspoc/technical.markdown

 which is why two numbers are stored in every interface object: one for zone and one for router direction.
-Consequently, loop path traversal has to be performed twice per interface, if the interface has not been found during a traversal starting from another interface of the same pathrestriction.
+Consequently, loop path traversal has to be performed twice per interface, if the interface has not been found before during a traversal starting from another interface of the same pathrestriction.